racarter1215/data-structures-and-algorithms-2/StacksandQueues/README.md

 ### Approach

 #### Push()
+1. Create a new node
+2. node.Next is set to the Top node
+3. Top is set to node

+#### Enqueue()
-1. Create new variables for two unique Linked Lists (list1 and list2)
+1. Create a new node
-2. If Currentlist1 is equal to null, set list2 head and current to list 1 head and current, then return list1 head
+2. if Front is equal to null, Front and Rear are set to node
-3. Initiate a While loop that will continue to run while the Current node for list1 is not equal to null
+3. Else, rear.Next is set to node
-4. If Current node for list2 is not equal to null, set a temporary variable to Currentlist1.Next
+4. Rear is set to node.
-5. Set Currentlist1.Next to Currentlist2
-6. Set list2 head to Currentlist2.Next
-7. Set Currentlist1.Next.Next to the above temporary variable
-8. Set Currentlist2 to list2 head
-9. Else set Currentlis1 to Currentlist1.Next
-10. Increment both CurrentLists by one
-11. If Current node for list2 is not equal to null
-12. Set Currentlist1.Next to Currentlist2
-13. Increment both CurrentLists by one
-14. Return list1

 ### Efficiency
 * Methods that have Big O efficiency O(1) for time